-- Get to know your community. - Check the school or district website to learn more about the demographics at your school.
-Get familiar with the diversity of your community and the challenges and barriers to joining PTA - Get your students involved!
-Students can be members, too, and this is a great way to help them feel included in their school community. - Ask your community! - Survey parents, teachers, and community leaders to see what they want from your PTA. - Work with the executive board to determine specific goals for the survey - Choose questions that match your goal. - Only ask for information you plan on addressing (i.e., membership, volunteering, programs, etc.). - Keep your survey to a very few short but informative questions.
-Short surveys are answered more often. - Explain the purpose of the survey and thank members for their feedback. - Keep all individual survey information confidential. - Have a plan to communicate the survey results and next step plans.
-A sample survey with additional instructions and helpful tips is available at txpta.org/membership. - Connect with other Local PTA Leaders, your Council Leaders, and your Field Service Representative. - What have they done that's been successful?
+- Get to know your community. - Check the school or district website to learn more about the demographics at your school. - Get familiar with the diversity of your community and the challenges and barriers to joining PTA.
+It might be as simple as providing membership forms in a different language. - Get your students involved!
+Students can be members too, and this is a great way to help them feel included in their school community. - Ask your community! - Survey parents, teachers, and community leaders to see what they want from your PTA. - Work with the executive board to determine specific goals for the survey. - Choose questions that match your goal. - Only ask for information you plan on addressing (for example, membership, volunteering, and programs). - Keep your survey to a small number of short but informative questions.
+Short surveys are answered more often. - Explain the purpose of the survey and thank members for their feedback. - Keep all individual survey information confidential.
+You might even choose not to collect email addresses so you can receive honest feedback. - Have a plan to communicate the survey results and next step plans.
+Don't just obtain feedback and not use it.
+Work with your Executive Board and Membership Committee to implement any suggestions possible.
+A sample survey with additional instructions and helpful tips is available at txpta.org/membership.

+Connect with other Local PTA Leaders, your Council Leaders (if applicable), and your Field Service Representative to learn what they've done that was successful.

-Best Practices: Setting Goals
+Effective Strategies: Setting Goals